lfades/next-with-apollo/README.md

 };
 ```

-Next.js applies very good optimizations by default, including [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization), and as long as the `getDataFromTree` config is set to `never`, your pages will always be static and can be served directly from a CDN, instead of having a serverless function being executed for every new request, which is also more expensive.
+Next.js applies very good optimizations by default, including [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization), and as long as the `getDataFromTree` config is not added, your pages will always be static and can be served directly from a CDN, instead of having a serverless function being executed for every new request, which is also more expensive.

-If your page has `getInitialProps` to remove the loading states of Apollo Queries, you should consider handling the loading states by yourself, fetching all queries per request and before sending the initial HTML will slow down the first render, and the user may end up waiting a long time without any feedback.
+If your page has `getDataFromTree` to remove the loading states of Apollo Queries, you should consider handling the loading states by yourself, fetching all queries per request and before sending the initial HTML will slow down the first render, and the user may end up waiting a long time without any feedback.

 ## Using \_app